arekchy/node_amqp/README.md

 # Before use

-Please copy file
+Please copy files
-`consumer.env.tmp` and rename it to as `consumer.env` `producer.env.tmp` and rename it to as `producer.env`
+`consumer.env.tmp` and rename it to `consumer.env`
+`producer.env.tmp` and rename it to `producer.env`

-And adjust environment variables if needed.
+And adjust environment variables those files if needed.

 ## Run